Experimentation panel experimentation-panel

 To provide easily interpretable and safe statistical inference, Adobe has adopted a statistical methodology based on Anytime Valid Confidence Sequences.

 A confidence sequence is a sequential analog of a confidence interval.
-To understand what a confidence sequence is, imagine repeating your experiments one hundred times, and calculating an estimate of the mean business metric (for example open rate of an email) and its associated 95%-confidence sequence for every new user that enters the experiment.
+To understand what a confidence sequence is, imagine you repeat your experiments one hundred times.
+And calculate an estimate of the mean business metric (for example the open rate of an email) and its associated 95%-confidence sequence for every new user that enters the experiment.

 A 95% confidence sequence includes the “true” value of the business metric in 95 out of the 100 experiments that you ran.
 (A 95% confidence interval could only be calculated once per experiment to give the same 95% coverage guarantee; not with every single new user).
 Confidence sequences therefore allow you to monitor experiments continuously, without increasing false positive error rates, that is, they allow “peeking” at results.